German industry starts to advocate Greek exit from euro zone

 "Our collective efforts must now be applied to an orderly exit of Greece from the euro," it said.
 "The way the euro is handled has an effect on German companies and how they do business," its chief economist Daniel Mitrenga said.

-"We never favored the 'domino thesis' that all these other countries would collapse if there was a Grexit."
+"We never favoured the 'domino thesis' that all these other countries would collapse if there was a Grexit."

 The shift in attitude partly reflects the fact that German companies have sharply reduced their Greek exposure in recent years.